datragingscholar/datragingscholar.github.io/_posts/2014-02-13-clean-code-tips-and-tricks-general-guidelines-and-solid-principle.md

 ```

 We say that `PromotionNotification` class is tightly coupled with `Email` class
-since it directly depends on it and know it's business logic.
+since it directly depends on it and knows it's business logic.
 The problem with
 coupling is if we decide to add another way to send promotional messages,
 through SMS for example, we'd have to go back to our `PromotionNotification`
 class to change it's implementation, thus violating Open-Closed Principle.